AbhishekG-1plus/Quant_Research_Project-Abhishek-Gadekar/Readme.md

 **Deliverables**

-1. Build a [z-score based](https://en.wikipedia.org/wiki/Standard_score) trading system.
+1. Built a [z-score based](https://en.wikipedia.org/wiki/Standard_score) trading system.
 It would use the z-scores of the spread to identify when volatility has diverged away from the historical mean and act accordingly.
 The calculation of the P/L here constitutes the base model.
-2. Build a better model than the z-score trading system.
-Be creative in the modeling techniques you implement.
+2. Built a better model than the z-score trading system.
-3. Compare your proposed model with the base model to optimize the absolute P/L, Sharpe Ratio, and Drawdown of your strategy.
+3. Compared my proposed model with the base model to optimize the absolute P/L, Sharpe Ratio, and Drawdown of your strategy.

 **Formulae**